RockhurstHS/STEAM-Blog/_posts/2018-04-14-Conference-Reflections-MLTS.md

 <i>It's the way things should be.
 But, getting there is a bit tricky as we "relearn" how to educate our students.

-Student centered instruction should always be our fierce focus!</i>
+<i>Student centered instruction should always be our fierce focus!</i>

 ## What are your thoughts surrounding assessment?
 Traditional, performance-based, authentic, and self- assessment.